Dolvondo/csharpclass1/Personal/Notes.md

     - Constructer, automatically runs, looks like this  "public Name () {}" bool / boolean - A variable type that stores "True" or "false" length - counts the amount of arrays in a variable.
-Starting with number 1.
+Starting with number 1. enum - used to store multiple entities that is not a string or an integer.
+Used as keywords that other instances can reference to without feedback errors.
+The created entities literally stores nothing.
+AKA: A label

 Strategies -